HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 </details>

-The integrated process (see figure 3) brings downstream implementation considerations and stakeholders into the upstream guideline/guidance development process by incorporating parallel and iterative development of tools (e.g., clinical decision support (CDS) or electronic clinical quality measures (eCQMs)) as the guideline/guidance is being developed.
+The integrated process (see FIG. 03) brings downstream implementation considerations and stakeholders into the upstream guideline/guidance development process by incorporating parallel and iterative development of tools (e.g., clinical decision support (CDS) or electronic clinical quality measures (eCQMs)) as the guideline/guidance is being developed.
 This includes gathering input from implementers (e.g., from the clinical and informatics perspectives at clinical sites) on feasibility and validity.
 This is done by incorporating implementers, knowledge engineers, and other downstream perspectives into the guideline development process to produce computer-interpretable artifacts that express the narrative guideline, delivering them as a “package”.
 Many downstream implementers can then consume and implement those standards-based artifacts without significant rework.

 <details>

 <summary>

-Figure 03.
+FIG. 03.
 Redesigning guideline development and implementation: The Integrated Process (Michaels, M, U.S. Centers for Disease Control and Prevention, 2019).
 NOTE: The “Implementation” perspective represents local implementers that incorporate the local considerations into guideline translations, and “Local Implementations” represent the actual implementation at clinical sites.

 </summary>